rilutham/rilutham.github.io/_posts/2014-11-07-how-to-invite-to-google-inbox.md

 * And ... an invitation successfully transmitted.

-BTW, i have 2 invitation left.
-The first and second commenter will get an invitation from me.
+UPDATE: I have 5 invitation left, please leave a comment below if you wish to receive an invitation.
 {: .notice}